Zudest/KingdomDuels/content/scrolls/timeline.md

     * One of the very early duels that we could see is from Ishizu and Marik as kids.
     * Marik's father carves the symbols onto Marik's back.
 * **1992**
     * On one fateful day Marik leaves the gravekeeper's place and sees the outside world for the first time.
 Shadi's ghost finds Ishizu and Marik and tells them about the incoming resurrection of the Pharaoh.
 The evil personality within Marik takes over and kills his father.
-Marik takes the Millennium Rod and leaves with Rishid.
+Marik takes the Millennium Rod and leaves with Rishid the following day.
 Ishizu inherits the Millennium Tauk.
 * **1995**
     * Pegasus goes to Egypt once again and finds the Egyptian God's stone tablet thanks to Shadi.
 His team dies in mysterious circumstances briefly after returning from that trip.
 He ends up designing the God Cards himself but gives them to Ishizu for safekeeping.
-At some point Marik and his Ghouls steal two of the three cards.
+    * At some point Marik and his Ghouls steal two of the three cards, but they are stopped by Ishizu from stealing the last one.
     * Industrial Illusions grow exponentially.
 By the end of the year they will have at least two personal satellites in orbit.
 * **1996**
     * Yugi solves the Millennium Puzzle.
 Atem resurfaces.